frostedechoes/canneddragons/2022/22.12/Mastodon and Twitter.md

 [^1]:	I remain mindful, though, that it could also be protective if you have been exposed to harassment somewhere else on the internet.

-[^2]:	The extent to which safety is a functional concern is almost never actually discussed.
+[^2]:	The extent to which safety is a functional concern is rarely discussed.